Navigation » List of Schools » Santa Monica College » Political Science » Globalyceum » 2017 » Globalyceum Unit Exam 2

 C None of these.

-D Interests compete for political power, resources, and money, but no one dominates the playing
+D Interests compete for political power until one group dominates the playing field.

 Question #5